-There are dense forests in the upper catchment area of the Bhagirathi River.
-The geography of the region comprises snowy mountains, glaciers, tall ridges, deep gorges, vertical cliffs and narrow valleys.
+There are dense forests in the upper catchment area of the Bhagirathi river.
+The geography of the region comprises of snowy mountains, glaciers, tall ridges, deep gorges, vertical cliffs and narrow valleys.
 The elevation of the site ranges from 1800 to 7083 m above sea level.
-Tourists can see here sub alpine conifer forests, alpine shrubs and green meadows.
-This forest was announced as the Gangotri National Park which spreads till the Indo-China Border.
+Tourists can see sub alpine conifer forests, alpine shrubs and green meadows here.
+This forest was announced as the Gangotri National Park, which spreads till the Indo-China Border.

 The Sheshnag Temple can be visited on one of the trekking routes.
 Tourists can also enjoy Nordic and Alpine skiing here during the winter season.
 Auli, Mundali, Kush Kalyan, Kedar Kantha, Tehri Garhwal, Bedni Bugyal, and Chiplakot Valley are the nearby places which are ideal for skiing.
 Gangotri town is the base camp of the Gangotri-Gaumukh-Tapovan trekking.

 The Kedartal is also connected to the destination by a trekking route.
-Ganges Glacier, Maneri, Kedar Tal, Nandanvan, Tapovan Vishwanath Temple, Dodi Tal, Tehri, Kuteti Devi Temple, Nachiketa Tal, Gangnani are the popular tourist hotspots located around Gangotri.
+Ganges Glacier, Maneri, Kedar Tal, Nandanvan, Tapovan Vishwanath Temple, Dodi Tal, Tehri, Kuteti Devi Temple, Nachiketa Tal, Gangnani, etc., are the popular tourist hotspots located around Gangotri.

 Trains are also available from the railway station of Rishikesh.
 Tourists can also avail regular buses from the nearby cities to Gangotri.